keu/docs/software/deploy-nfs.md

 ## Create and mount an Azure file share

-Create and mount an Azure file share to deploy DAGs to an Airflow Deployment on Astronomer.
+Create and mount an Azure file share to deploy DAGs from an NFS volume to an Astronomer installation on Azure.
 For additional information about this process, see [Premium File Storage](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-create-nfs-shares?tabs=azure-portal).

 1. Update your `config.yaml` file with the following values: